StilyanAtanasov/Miglena_Hadjipencheva_Website/README.md

 - X-Content-Type-Options, Referrer-Policy, and frame options configured
 - CSRF protection with antiforgery tokens
 - Cookie security: HTTP-only, secure, and SameSite attributes
+- 2FA is enabled and accessible to all registered users

 ---